jluera/Certifications/README.md

 Certifications and other tech-related statements of achievement I have received. <br>

-(There is also a folder for expired certificates so I can keep track of those)

 # Active Certifications And Statements Of Achievement
 (Dates in DMY format)